March 18, 2025

 In 2025, technology plays an essential role in nearly every aspect of daily life, from self-checkout at grocery stores to navigation while driving and checking in at doctor’s appointments.
 Senior citizens are commonly thought to have difficulties adopting technology into their lives, but this is an incorrect and outdated assumption.

 In 2014, only 50% of people aged 50+ owned a smart phone.
 Now, cellphone usage among older adults has grown to become nearly ubiquitous.
 There is a unfortunate stereotype that the older generation is unable to adapt to technological changes, but this is simply untrue.
 In fact, the older generations are extremely avid internet users.
 A survey from 2017 revealed that 76% of smartphone-owning older adults use the internet several times a day or more, with 8% saying they use the internet almost constantly.
-As technology has become more advanced, these numbers are likely higher today.
+Whether they are using the internet, making calls, or sending texts, an updated report from 2024 confirms that 98% of adults 50+ use their smartphone every single day.

 A major factor driving technology adoption among seniors is the tangible benefits it offers in daily life.
 Many older adults use technology to manage health and maintain independence without requiring them to travel outside their homes.
 Health tracking applications and the ability to text and call loved ones at any time fill physiological needs in a safe, independent manner.
 Four in five adults 50+ (82%) rely on technology to stay connected with family and friends.
 As health issues often limit mobility, technology provides a safe and convenient way to meet personal and physiological needs.